Argentina's Milei pivots to pragmatism in first talks with China's Xi after shaking up the G20

 Milei even acquiesced to a joint declaration endorsed by world leaders late Monday despite his earlier attempts to play spoiler to the G20 host, Brazil’s left-wing president Luiz Inácio “Lula” da Silva who was once called by Milei a “corrupt communist."

-The final moments of the high-profile summit Tuesday revealed Milei's more pragmatic streak, coming as a surprise after the irascible president sought to undercut various international initiatives — withdrawing Argentine negotiators from the U.N. climate summit, casting the only “no” votes on two U.N. resolutions, one supporting Indigenous rights and another advocating for an end to violence against women, and roiling negotiations at the G20 summit.
+The final moments of the summit revealed Milei's more pragmatic streak, coming as a surprise after the irascible president sought to undercut various international initiatives — withdrawing Argentine negotiators from the U.N. climate summit, casting the only “no” votes on two U.N. resolutions, one supporting Indigenous rights and another advocating for an end to violence against women, and roiling negotiations at the G20 summit.

-Argentine resistance to the joint G20 communiqué in the past few days focused on clauses related to the taxation of the super-rich and regulation of online speech, diplomats said.
+In the past few days, Argentine resistance to the joint G20 communiqué focused on clauses related to the taxation of the super-rich and regulation of online speech, diplomats said.
 Argentine delegates also sought to block language about gender equality and references to the U.N.
 2030 agenda on sustainable development, which Milei has decried as socialist.

 Milei's office issued a harsh statement citing his objections to the G20 declaration.
 But the president ultimately signed onto it under enormous international pressure.